joeshirey/AgenticCodingHelperTemplates/gemini-cli/README.md

 1.  **Install the Gemini CLI:** Follow the official installation instructions to install the `gemini` command-line tool.

-2.  **Configure the Persona:** Place the `.gemini.yaml` and `gemini-adk-developer-instructions.md` files in a directory that the Gemini CLI can access.
-You can set the persona for a specific chat session using the `--persona` flag:
+2.  **Configure the Persona:** Place the `.gemini.yaml` and `gemini-adk-developer-instructions.md` files in a directory that the Gemini CLI can access, usually at the root of your project.
+Note that this will be the default persona when running your project (you can create other ones too and set a default).
+If you want to change personas in the project, you can tell gemini-cli to switch to a different persona (it can actually create new ones for you too).
+Note that when you switch personas today it will update the .gemini.yaml file and change the default.
+I see issues in the gemini-cli backlog where this is a requested feature.

-    ```bash
-    gemini chat --persona gemini-adk-developer "How do I build a simple agent with the ADK?"
-    ```

-    Alternatively, you can set it as the default persona in your global Gemini CLI configuration.

 ## What is a Persona?